 Pricing

 Whop is completely free to use.
-You only pay a 3% fee on each transaction.
+You only pay a % when you make a sale.

 2. Slack: Best for building a tight-knit community of professionals